richardgourley/sql-one-pagers/sql-window-functions.md

 # SQL Window Functions - One Page

 - A one page reference of the most common Window functions for SQL.
-- These are often used in retrieving information for analysis.
+- These queries are often used for retruning data ready for analysis by ranking and grouping data into buckets, which is often used in creating histograms and other data visualizations.
 - Query aims and notes are added to each query.
 - To keep the length down, table creation is not included BUT the data types used in the examples are clear.